 Finally, we clarify the relationship between clipping and the theoretical lower bound.

-In Corollary 3.2, the coefficient of $U_k$, namely $C_{\pi_{k+1},\beta^{(k)}}$, depends on the new policy $\pi_{k+1}$, so the penalty term cannot be simply replaced by a constant.
-The correct operational meaning is:
+In Corollary 5.3, the coefficient of $U_k$, namely $C_{\pi_{k+1},\beta^{(k)}}$, depends on the new policy $\pi_{k+1}$, so the penalty term cannot simply be replaced by a fixed constant.
+Operationally, the clipped objective should be read as an approximation to a constrained update, not as a literal theorem with a hand-picked scalar penalty:

 Maximize the surrogate objective $L_{\beta^{(k)}}(\pi_{k+1})$ subject to the constraint $U_k \leq \epsilon/2$